mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="constructor-emitter" />

 ### 5.1 Emitter Constructor Explained

 #### Required

 * `uri` : The collector endpoint that all events will be sent to.
 Needs to be the raw path in the sense that you will not include any `http://` or `https://` with the address.
 Rather something like: `www.fake.io` in place of `http://www.fake.io`.
-The http security setting is configured in a seperate option.
+The HTTP security setting is configured in a separate option.
 * `context` : The Android Application context object.

 #### Sending